salesforcecli/plugin-deploy-retrieve/messages/retrieve.start.md

 # flags.root-type-with-dependencies.summary

-Retrieve dependent metadata types of this type
+Metadata type whose dependent types should also be retrieved.

 # flags.root-type-with-dependencies.description